amolenk/dapr-hands-on/Assignment05/step-by-step.md

     }
    ```

    Obviously this is NOT the way you would implement security in a real-life system!
-But for now the focus is on the use of the dapr secret-store component and not the security of the sample application.
+But for now the focus is on the use of the Dapr secret-store component and not the security of the sample application.

 This concludes the work on the Government service.

 ## Step 2: Add a secret-store component

-Before you can use the dapr secret-store from the TrafficControl service, we first have to add this component to the dapr configuration.
-By default, when you install dapr there are 3 components installed:
+Before you can use the Dapr secret-store from the TrafficControl service, we first have to add this component to the Dapr configuration.
+By default, when you install Dapr there are 3 components installed:

 - pub/sub (Redis cache)
 - State-store (Redis cache)
 - Observability (Zipkin)

 Each one of these components is configured using a yaml file in a well known location (e.g. on Windows this is the `.dapr/components` folder in your user's profile folder).
-By default, dapr uses these config files when starting an application with a dapr sidecar.
+By default, Dapr uses these config files when starting an application with a Dapr sidecar.
 But you can specify a different location on the command-line.
 You will do that later when you're testing the application and therefore you are going to create a custom components folder for the TrafficControl service.

 1. Create a new folder: `Assignment05/src/TrafficControlService/components`.
 2. Create a new file in this folder named `pubsub.yaml` and paste this snippet into the file: